achtnullzwei/Doorman/docs/en/guide/getting-started.md

 ### Step 1: Connect to Wi-Fi
 When you power on your Doorman-S3 for the first time, it will blink rapidly (orange) and create a new Access Point named `Doorman-S3 Setup`.
 You can set up your WiFi credentials using the Access Point, Improv Serial, or Improv Bluetooth.

-The Access Point password is `open-sesame`.
+The Access Point password is `Op3n-Sesame!`.

 Once connected to the Access Point, the web interface should open automatically (see also login to network notifications).\
 If it doesn't, you can manually navigate to http://192.168.4.1/ in your browser.